pingcap/docs/tiflash/tiflash-results-materialization.md

 > **Warning:**
 >
 > This is an experimental feature, which might be changed or removed without prior notice.
 The syntax and implementation might change before GA.
-If you find a bug, please open an issue in the [TiDB repository](https://github.com/pingcap/tidb/issues).
+If you find a bug, you can report an [issue](https://github.com/pingcap/tidb/issues) in GitHub.

 This document introduces how to save the TiFlash query result to a specified TiDB table in an `INSERT INTO SELECT` transaction.